DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 I used the standard pintle hitch that comes with M416 trailers; however, a standard ball hitch was also considered.
 I eliminated a ball hitch due to limitations with articulation.

-The pintle hitch is very simple, allows for articulation, and is a great option for an off road trailer.
+The pintle hitch is very simple, allows for articulation, and is a great option for an off-road trailer.

 Tent

-A roof top tent is a crucial element of an overlanding trailer.
+A rooftop tent is a crucial element of an overlanding trailer.
 In fact, I’d argue it is the second most important component, right behind the trailer itself.

 I researched tents thoroughly.
-There are LOTS of roof top tents on the market right now.
-It seems like everyone is trying to make one, and in return make some money.
+There are LOTS of rooftop tents on the market right now.
+It seems like everyone is trying to make one and, in return, make some money.
 In general, there are lots of good options.
-There are certainly some cheap, low quality options out there though.
+There are certainly some cheap, low-quality options out there, though.
 By no means do I want to say that the tent I got is the best, but I do think it is a great option.
 Speaking of options, there are two main options – soft and hard.

 At the end of the day, I went with a Thule Tepui Kukenam 3.
-The Kukenam 3 is a soft roof top tent and comes in at a rather affordable price.
-This roof top tent is primarily designed for 3 season camping (spring, summer, and fall), but can be adapted to withstand winter temperatures.
+The Kukenam 3 is a soft-roof top tent and comes in at a rather affordable price.
+This rooftop tent is primarily designed for 3-season camping (spring, summer, and fall), but can be adapted to withstand winter temperatures.
 As the name implies, this tent can sleep 3 people, but I will only use it for two people max.
 Yes, you theoretically could fit three people in the Kukenam 3, but it would be TIGHT!

 Like I said, there are a lot of good options…find what works best for you, your application, and your budget.